Pipers River, Tasmania

-Pipers River is a rural residential locality in the local government areas (LGA) of George Town (98%) and Launceston (2%) in the Launceston LGA region of Tasmania.
-The locality is about 23 km east of the town of George Town.
-The 2016 census recorded a population of 426 for the state suburb of Pipers River.

-It is a small township on the river of the same name in the north of Tasmania.
+Pipers River is a small township on the river of the same name in the north of Tasmania.

 There is a tennis court, a general store/takeaway, a fire station, a church, and a cemetery.
 Pipers River Road serves as a thoroughfare connecting Launceston to the Bridport Highway.
 The road is sealed and well-developed; however, there are many sharp corners, particularly around Karoola.

 History

-Pipers River was gazetted as a locality in 1964.
-It was named after Ensign H Piper, a member of the expedition to the district in 1804 led by Colonel William Paterson.
+Pipers River was named after Ensign H Piper, a member of the expedition to the district in 1804 led by Colonel William Paterson.

 Piper's River Post Office opened on 6 April 1865.
 It was renamed Piper's River Upper in 1870 and Piper's River in 1887.

 Geography

 Pipers River (the watercourse) flows through from south to north.

+Locality

+Pipers River is the name of the rural residential locality, mostly part of the George Town Council which encompasses the town.
+It was gazetted as a locality in 1964.
+The 2016 census recorded a population of 426 for the state suburb of Pipers River.